'[I] love Chichester - but is it worth the trip" Pavements causing injuries in Chichester

 "There's a massive problem in Chichester in terms of shops closing down etc. [but] at the end of the day; we have to get our surface on our roads right first, a quaint old city is not all about cobblestones that are dangerous."

-When asked for a comment, Highways responded: "The County Council, Chichester District Council and Chichester City Council jointly funded a highway consultant's report, which presented a number of options for Chichester city centre precinct improvements, ranging from low to high cost solutions."
+When asked for a comment a West Sussex County Council spokesperson stated that along with the District Council and Chichester City Council it had funded a highway consultant's report into possible improvements for the precinct.

-"Meanwhile, highway officers will continue monthly walked inspections to highlight any safety issues and arrange repairs with our contractor."
+The West Sussex County Council spokesperson continued: "Meanwhile, highway officers will continue monthly walked inspections to highlight any safety issues and arrange repairs with our contractor.

 "Residents can find information on how to report concerns about pavements on our website."

-Highways were asked how much it has cost the County Council in pay-outs: "For the North Street, East Street, South Street and West Street areas, we have made one payment of £2,048.57."
+Over the last two years the County Council has paid out £2,048.57 in damages for pavement related accidents on North Street, East Street, South Street and West Street

-For people like Sue, George, and Zoe, however, any changes may not come quick enough, as the colder temps are drawing closer.
-Ms Trenchard added: "I dread the winter evenings ahead and the icy weather."